Long Island Guardianship Attorney

 Different types of guardianship cater to the specific needs of the individual.

-Guardian ad Litem: A Guardian ad Litem is assigned by a Judge to protect the interests of an individual during a court case in which the individual is unable to protect their own interests.
+- Guardian ad Litem: A Guardian ad Litem is appointed by the judge to represent and protect the interests of a person during court proceedings when that person cannot defend their own interests.

 Our Values, Your Peace of Mind The Principles That Define Our Firm